AlecThomson/arrakis/docs/source/imaging.rst

 The `spice_process` CLI
 =====================================

 It is also possible to run just the imaging part of the pipeline using a the `spice_process` command line tool, as described in :ref:`Running the pipeline`.
-You will need to envoke the argument `--imager_only`, along with the other imaging arguments.
+You will need to invoke the argument `--imager_only`, along with the other imaging arguments.
 This will run the imaging pipeline in parallel, using the Dask task runner defined in your config file of choice.
 Here is an example pipeline config for only imaging:

 .. code-block:: yaml